pavankethavath/Redbus-project/README.md

 This project is a **Streamlit-based web application** designed to help users filter and display bus services from the **RedBus dataset**.
 The project fetches data from a **MySQL database**, which is populated by scraping data from the **RedBus website** using **Selenium**.
 The web application offers users a set of customizable filters to narrow down bus options based on their preferences, such as **route, seat type, A/C type, ratings, fare, and departure time**.

+## Problem Statement

+The "RedBus Data Scraping and Filtering Application" seeks to transform bus travel management by automating the extraction, analysis, and visualization of bus travel data.
+By utilizing **Selenium** for web scraping, this project efficiently collects data on bus routes, schedules, prices, and seat availability.
+By streamlining data collection and providing tools for decision-making, this solution aims to improve the overall user experience in the transportation industry and drive data-driven decisions.

+## Business Use Cases

+This solution can be applied to multiple business scenarios, including:

+- **Travel Aggregators**: Display real-time bus schedules and seat availability to customers.
+- **Market Analysis**: Analyze travel patterns and preferences for research and optimization.
+- **Customer Service**: Offer customized travel options based on user data insights.
+- **Competitor Analysis**: Compare pricing, services, and travel options with competitors to gain a market edge.

 ## Features

 ### 1. **Data Scraping Using Selenium**